GhadirMadani/GhadirMadani.github.io/_posts/2025-05-11-assignment-3.md

 - <img src="{{site.baseurl}}/assets/images/captioning7.png">
   *Caption:* “A man standing on a beach with a bird.”
-  → **Reality:** This is a falconry scene—an important part of Emirati heritage.
+  → **Reality:** This is a falconry scene, an important part of Emirati heritage.
 The caption is vague and misleading.

 - <img src="{{site.baseurl}}/assets/images/captioning8.png">
   *Caption:* “People riding brown horses.”
   → **Reality:** They’re riding camels.
-This isn’t just a mistake—it’s a culturally significant one.
+This isn’t just a mistake; it’s a culturally significant one.

 - <img src="{{site.baseurl}}/assets/images/captioning9.png">
   *Caption:* “A man in the water with a frisbee.”